Student Resources and Services

 757-683-4170, 4172

 Interlibrary loan allows ODU students, faculty, and staff to request journal articles, books, and other needed research materials not available in the University Libraries.
 The Commonwealth’s Virtual Library of Virginia interlibrary loan agreement ensures that students, faculty, and staff may obtain items located in other Virginia libraries.
-Document delivery services provide copies of materials held in the University Libraries’ collection to distance learners and other eligible students, faculty, and staff.
+Document delivery services provide copies of materials held in the University Libraries’ collection to online and other eligible students, faculty, and staff.
 Interlibrary loan and document delivery requests can be submitted online at www.odu.edu/library/services/interlibrary-loan.

 Research Help Services